 We first requested Transport Secretary Grant Shapps review the National Networks National Policy Statement (NNNPS) back in March 2020.
 This is the policy used to determine applications for new roads.
 It was published in 2014 and is seriously out of date in a number of areas such as climate change, air pollution, natural capital (biodiversity) and design.
 It also effectively bars decision makers from taking into account the carbon emissions from new roads.
 Quite simply it is not fit for purpose during a climate and ecological emergency.

-The Government dragged its feet for 7 months before making a decision on whether to review the NPSNN but then failed to tell us for nearly two weeks.
+The Government dragged its feet for 7 months before making a decision on whether to review the NNNPS but then failed to tell us for nearly two weeks.
 That left us only around 4 weeks to launch a legal challenge (instead of the usual 6) which we did in December 2020.
-It has also refused to release all the documents associated with the decision, only releasing the advice to Ministers the day before we filed our claim.
-In order to see the documents we had to agree not to share the information with anyone, so were effectively gagged from telling people that Grant Shapps had overruled his civil servants, who had recommended the NPSNN be reviewed.
+It also refused to release all the documents associated with the decision, only releasing the advice to Ministers the day before we filed our claim.
+In order to see the documents we had to agree not to share the information with anyone, so were effectively gagged from telling people that Grant Shapps had overruled his civil servants, who had recommended the NNNPS be reviewed.

 So while the Government is enacting project speed when it comes to building new infrastructure, it seems that project sloth is the winner when it comes to tackling climate change.